 Beyond the wealth of information that is provided to you in this ASR, there are number of ways to keep informed about safety and security at UW-Madison.
-UW-Madison Police Department (UWPD) is active on Twitter, Instagram and Facebook, as is the City of Madison Police Department.
+UW-Madison Police Department (UWPD) is active on Iwitter, Instagram and Facebook, as is the City of Madison Police Department.
 UWPD also frequently communicates through media releases about incidents that happen in and around the campus area.
-I am also actively engaging with our community: chairing the Police Advisory Council, holding web chats and town halls, and sharing my own thoughts and views on law enforcement-related topics at the Chief's Corner at UWPD's website.
+Members of the UW-Madison Police Department are actively engaged with the community through a variety of committees, liaison programs, and other assignments that focus on prevention, education, and community trust building both on and off campus to ensure the needs of our community are met.